belfastkeyboard/CHeap/README.md

 ## CONSIDER:
 - C++ implementation of Priority Queue uses a binary heap which is faster than the current array/qsort implementation
-- attempt to re-write create macro
+- attempt to re-write create macro to accept hash table without having to write 'sizeof'